-Brennah Black Can Hardly Contain Her Voluptuous Chest In Barely-There Bikini
+Brennah Black Can Hardly Contain Her Voluptuous Chest In Barely There Bikini

 Brennah Black took to her page to share a sizzling new shot that saw her modeling a skimpy bikini.
-The update was added to her Instagram feed on July 29, and since it went live, her fans 500,000-plus have been going wild.
+The update was added to her Instagram feed on July 29, and since it went live, her 500,000-plus fans have been going wild.

 The sultry new share captured the model posed outside.
 Brennah stood in front of the trunk of a massive tree, and a few rolling hills that were covered with greenery could be seen at her back.
 She placed both hands on a white railing and faced her incredible figure toward the camera as she gave a sultry stare into the lens.